 Train to Hakone, boat cruise, and sleep in a ryokan

-Say sayonara to Tokyo this morning and board a train bound for the mountainous hot-spring town of Hakone.
-Away from the hustle and bustle of Tokyo, Hakone offers tranquility amidst stunning natural scenery.
-In the afternoon, take a cable car up the mountains to the sulphur vents of Owakudani with stunning views of Mt.
-Fuji.
+Say sayonara to Tokyo this morning as we embark on a train journey to the picturesque mountain retreat of Hakone.
+This tranquil hot-spring town provides a respite from the city’s hustle and bustle, enveloping you in breathtaking natural beauty.
 Then sit back and enjoy a serene Ashinoko Lake cruise on a boat trip.
-After getting our fill of those iconic sweeping views, we’ll check into our very special accommodation for the night!
-Experience the design and ambience of a traditional Japanese ryokan without sacrificing any modern comforts.
-Each room comes with a private hot spring (onsen), and there are larger public indoor and outdoor onsens that overlook the surrounding greenery.
+As evening falls, we’ll check into a remarkable accommodation, a traditional Japanese ryokan that seamlessly blends modern comforts with timeless design.
+Each room boasts a private hot spring (onsen), and you can also indulge in larger public indoor and outdoor onsen overlooking the lush surroundings.
 Tonight you’ll enjoy dinner on-site, where you’ll be served up a feast of classic Japanese dishes.
 Meals: breakfast and dinner

 HAKONE TO KYOTO

 Bullet train, Fushimi Inari Shrine & tea with a geisha